 2.2.1 A key issue identified in a number of instances was the availability of design such that the works could commence or progress could be maintained.
-Matters such as late release of the IFC by the date identified in the Programme or a material breach by SDS in performance of its obligations are Compensation Events under the Infraco Contract3.
-Those matters may give Infraco an entitlement to additional time and payment (albeit that entitlement to additional payment is subject to certain potential deductions as set out in Clauses 65.12.2 and 65.13).
-It is therefore important to establish, as far as possible, whether any such Compensation Events were "... the direct cause of a delay in achievement of the issue of a Certificate of Sectional Completion ..." (emphasis added).
+Matters such as late release of the IFC by the date identified in the Programme or a material breach by SDS in performance of its obligations are Compensation Events under the Infraco Contract4.
+Those matters may give Infraco an entitlement to additional time and payment but only where they have been established as the direct cause of delay to the Works (albeit that Infraco entitlement to any additional payment is also subject to certain potential deductions as set out in Clauses 65.12.2 and 65.13).
+It is therefore important to identify and establish, as far as possible, whether any such Compensation Events were "... the direct cause of a delay in achievement of the issue of a Certificate of Sectional Completion ..." (emphasis added).

-- 2.2.2 In addition, questions surrounding Infraco's management4 (or otherwise) of SDS and the IFC process generally were also raised by tie during the current exercise.
-That, together with the provisions of Clause 19.19^[5], tie's liability for delays in respect of tie Changes and third party approval delays, render it essential that the 'cause' of any delay to the IFC's be established (as distinct from merely identifying that a delay in IFC issue has occurred). - 2.2.3 As a consequence, during the current exercise we requested and were provided with, a copy of the "SDS Approvals tracker".
+- 2.2.2 In addition, questions surrounding Infraco's management5 (or otherwise) of SDS and the IFC process generally were also raised by tie during the current exercise.
+That, together with the provisions of Clause 19.19^[6], tie's liability for delays in respect of tie Changes and third party approval delays, render it essential that the 'cause' of any delay to the IFC's be established (as distinct from merely identifying that a delay in IFC issue has occurred). - 2.2.3 As a consequence, during the current exercise we requested and were provided with, a copy of tie's "SDS Approvals tracker".
 That document provided information relating to the dates on which the 'first' IFC packages were planned to be issued and when/if they were actually issued.
 From that data we were able to establish whether any delay had in fact occurred to the (first) IFC. - 2.2.4 It is apparent however that certain further information is required in order to establish, with a greater degree of certainty, the culpability for any such delay in IFC issue.
 That further information is not presently available, as further explained below: - a) 'Cause' of delays to Initial IFC: the "SDS Approvals tracker" monitors only the issue of, and delays in respect of, the first IFC for each 'package'.
 It does not however specifically identify the 'cause' of that delay.
-Potential causes of delay may include one or more of the following:- - i. late issue by SDS (in its simplest form a CE under 65(t) which may in turn permit the application of clause 65.12.2); - ii. a material breach by SDS (again in its simplest form a CE under 65(u) which may in turn permit the application of clause 65.13);
+Potential causes of delay may include one or more of the following:- - i. late issue by SDS (in its simplest form a CE under 65(t) which may in turn permit the application of clause 65.12.2);

-3 Clause 65 and Compensation Events (t) and (u) respectively
+4 Clause 65 and Compensation Events (t) and (u) respectively

-4 Clauses 11.3 & 11.4 of the Infraco Contract refer
+5 Clauses 11.3 & 11.4 of the Infraco Contract refer

-5 Clause 19.19 limits tie's liability for Compensation Events in certain circumstances related to failures on the part of Infraco
+6 Clause 19.19 limits tie's liability for Compensation Events in certain circumstances related to failures on the part of Infraco

-5 Copy provided to us was the MS Excel file ref.
+Copy provided to us was the MS Excel file ref.
 'SDS Approvals tracker - download at 6 April 2010.xlsm'